YurgFS/FS25_Yurg_Custom_Pack/README.md

 - lifetime of vehicle used to calculate price drop, in months (x10)
 - time to complete worn (x10)
 - motor start duration reduced to 1.5s
-- additional color customisations (except Krone)
+- additional color configurations (except Krone)

 And the ones made on some vehicles and implements:
 - additional motors (real hp based on torque, rpm...) with higher travel speeds (and fuel consumption)